sjbrown/misc_work/deckahedron/mod_combat.md

  * flip cards in your Deckahedron until you find a card with a Stamina symbol
  * Stop flipping and put that card aside, face up in your "Exhaustion pile"
- * (You can put an Exhaustion marker on top of this pile to help you remember)
+ * (You can put an Exhaustion token on top of this pile to distinguish your *Exhaustion pile* from your *discard pile*)

 (So, if you were instructed to lose 3 Stamina points, you'd add 3 cards with Stamina symbols onto your Exhaustion pile)